HeroBrine1st/mx-puppet-vk/README.md

 It is in early development.
 Right now it logs message data when log level includes "info" level.

+While there were no commits in a long time, this bridge still works.
+Pull requests are welcome.

 Relay mode works too, but we don't recommend it.

 ## Installation